NateRickard/Plugin.AudioRecorder/README.md

     float SilenceThreshold
     ```

     Gets/sets a value indicating the signal threshold that determines silence.
-If the recorder is being over or under aggressive when detecting silence, you can alter this value to achieve different results.
-Defaults to .2.
+If the recorder is being over or under aggressive when detecting silence for your use case, you can alter this value to achieve different results.
+Defaults to .15.
 Value should be between 0 and 1.

 - FilePath